What is Macaulay Duration?

 Macaulay Duration is the length of time taken by the investor to recover his invested money in the bond through coupons and principal repayment.
 This length of time is the weighted average of the period the investor should remain invested in the security in order to have the present value of the cash flows from the investment match the amount paid for the bond.

 Macaulay Duration is a very important factor to consider before buying a debt instrument.
-It can greatly help investor choose from amongst varied sets of available fixed income securities in the market.
-As we all know bond prices are inversely related with interest rates, investors get a good sense of idea in terms of which bond to buy, longer term or shorter term, if they know the Duration the various coupon bonds are offering along with the projected interest rate structure.
+It can greatly help investors choose from amongst varied sets of available fixed income securities in the market.
+As we all know bond prices are inversely related to interest rates, investors get a good sense of idea in terms of which bond to buy, longer-term or shorter term, if they know the Duration the various coupon bonds are offering along with the projected interest rate structure.